 3. Exercise regularly

 There is a miracle cure we’ve all been waiting for.
 It will reduce your employee’s risk of major illnesses by up to 50% and lower their risk of early death by up to 30%.
 What’s more is that it is free, easy to take, has an immediate effect and you don’t need a GP to get some.
-Its name?
+The name?

 The benefits of exercise aren’t limited to weight loss.
 Even if you’re slim, you’ll still get health benefits from exercising.
 Research shows that physical activity can also boost self-esteem, mood, sleep quality and energy, as well as reducing your risk of stress, depression, dementia and Alzheimer’s disease.